Why Are My Ads in Spanish & How to Block Them

 - Relaunch the browser.

-- Under General preferences for the web, choose English (United States).
+- Under General preferences for the web, set English (United States).

 - Open My Ad Center → Customize ads.